Changissnz/selfinterest/README.md

 the plasticity of human behavior given the cultural landscape and spatiotemporal resources available to the self.
-The connectivities an individual has with their surroundings, a great part of these surroundings being the artificial construct material or immaterial made by other human beings, demands the individual to adapt their styles of expression, to "conform" perhaps, in the same way that a puzzle piece must fit its neighboring puzzle pieces in order to constitute the whole.
+The connectivities an individual has with their surroundings, a great part of these surroundings being the artificial construct material or immaterial made by other human beings, demand the individual to adapt their styles of expression, to "conform" perhaps, in the same way that a puzzle piece must fit its neighboring puzzle pieces in order to constitute the whole.
 The analogy of the puzzle piece is a gross simplification of the